aaronmaj/billing-job/README.md

-## Billing job for Spring Cellular - Spring Batch
+# Billing job for Spring Cellular - Spring Batch
+A Spring Batch application for practising Spring Batch course from Spring Academy.

 ### Description
 This project is a simple Spring Batch application for practising Spring Batch course from Spring Academy.